Zelmo Beaty: Utah Stars

 Coached by Bill Sharman and also featuring ABA star Willie Wise, the Stars were dominant in the regular season and finished with the second best record in the league at 57–27.
-Utah's success continued in the playoffs, sweeping the Texas Chaparrals in the first round (4–0), before defeating the Indiana Pacers (4–3) to advance to the 1971 ABA Finals.
-In the finals, Beaty averaged 28.4 points and 16 rebounds per game, including recording totals of 36 points and 16 rebounds in a Game 7 win to end the series.
+Utah's success continued in the playoffs, sweeping the Texas Chaparrals in the first round (4–0), before defeating the Indiana Pacers and Daniels (4–3) to advance to the 1971 ABA Finals.
+The Stars defeated Dan Issel and the Kentucky Colonels in seven games to win the 1971 ABA Finals.
+In the finals against the Colonels, Beaty averaged 28.4 points and 16 rebounds per game, including recording totals of 36 points and 16 rebounds in the Game 7 win to end the series.
 After the game, Beaty was awarded the ABA Playoffs Most Valuable Player Award for his role in the championship victory.
+This was the first professional sports championship in Utah, and the only professional basketball championship in Utah history.

-The following year, Beaty averaged a career high (for both his NBA and ABA careers) of 23.6 points per game while playing all 84 games of the regular season.
-However, that postseason the Stars would be eliminated during a hard-fought seven-game series in the Western Division Finals by the Pacers, who Utah had beat the year before to advance to the finals.
+The following year (1971–72), Beaty averaged a career high (for both his NBA and ABA careers) of 23.6 points per game while playing all 84 games of the regular season.
+He also averaged 13.2 rebounds per game.
+Beaty was selected to play in 1972 ABA All-Star Game.
+He was third in MVP voting that season, and was again second-team All-ABA.
+However, that postseason the Stars would be eliminated during a hard-fought seven-game series in the Western Division Finals by the Pacers, who Utah had beaten the year before to advance to the finals.
+Beaty averaged 38.1 minutes, 20.4 points, 14.1 rebounds, and 2.7 assists per game in that series.

+Beaty's left knee had bothered him throughout the playoffs, and he had surgery to address cartilage damage after the season ended in May 1972.
+Beaty had the same surgery on his right knee while playing for the Hawks years earlier, and the same St. Louis physician (Dr. Stan London) performed both procedures.